01Objectives

 The North Star began influencing decisions almost immediately.

 The company ran broad idea sessions and invited perspectives from across the organization.
-Suggestions were encouraged, but they were evaluated through a new lens.
-Would this meaningfully help an agent earn more?
+Suggestions were encouraged, but evaluated through a new lens: would this meaningfully help an agent earn more?

 AI conversations became more grounded.
 Instead of pursuing technology for signaling value, teams debated practical applications, risks, and where automation would genuinely affect customer outcomes.